Wegmans: History

 Wegmans is a privately owned company, founded in 1916 by brothers John and Walter Wegman as the Rochester Fruit and Vegetable Company.
+Originally started as a produce cart, the first store opened in 1917 at 72 West Main St. in Rochester, New York.
 Wegmans is headquartered in the Rochester suburb of Gates.
 Danny Wegman is the chairman.
-His daughter, Colleen Wegman, is president and CEO; his other daughter, Nicole Wegman, is senior vice-president.
-Danny's father, Robert Wegman, who died in 2006, was previously chairman.
-Robert was the son of co-founder Walter Wegman.
-During his life, Robert Wegman was a pioneer in the retail food business, as well as a generous donor to educational institutions and other charities.
-On January 30, 2016, Wegmans celebrated its 100th anniversary.
+His daughter, Colleen Wegman, has been president and CEO since 2017; his other daughter, Nicole Wegman, is senior vice president.
+Danny's father, Robert Wegman, who died in 2006, was the previous chairman, and was the son of co-founder Walter Robert Wegman was a pioneer in the retail food business, as well as a generous donor to educational institutions and other charities.
+On January 30, 2016, Wegmans celebrated its one hundredth anniversary.